 - After 15 minutes, add the fresh coriander, and cream to the curry.
 Stir together and remove from the heat.
-Serve with the kachumbar salad and basmati rice and/or naan bread and a glass of oaked chardonnay.
+Serve with the kachumber salad and basmati rice and/or naan bread and a glass of oaked chardonnay.

-Pin Butter Chicken and Kachumbar Salad for later
+Pin Easy Peasy Butter Chicken for later

 FREE 4 Week Easy Dinners Meal Plan

 Have you got your hands on a copy of my meal plan yet?
-If not CLICK HERE to download a copy of my FREE 4 Week Easy Dinners Meal Plan today!
+If not CLICK here to download a copy of my FREE 4 Week Easy Dinners Meal Plan today!